Quairading, Western Australia: Amenities and facilities

 A local tourist attraction is the Quairading Nature Reserve, 527 ha of native bushland west of the town along the railway line to York.
 The reserve contains York gum, salmon gum, wandoo and casuarina trees, and wildlife including the eastern wallaroo, western grey kangaroo, echidnas, reptiles and birds.
 Nookaminnie Rock, which is a large granite rock, provides a view over the town and surrounding areas.

 The townsite can also be viewed from Mount Stirling, 35 km northeast of Quairading.
 The Home of Natural Wood Sculpture is another visitor attraction, originally located 22 km northeast of the town.
 Founded by local artist Ian Wills, it displays his wood sculptures, which have been exhibited in Sydney, Adelaide and Perth.
 The wood sculptures are now on display in the Old Railway Station Info Centre and is open every weekday morning by volunteers.
 Toapin Weir, 12 km northwest of the town, was constructed in 1912 to collect rainwater runoff and irrigate the nearby farms; it has barbeque, picnic and camping facilities.
 Cubbine is a homestead 17 km north of Quairading originally owned by Alexander Forrest.

 Quairading has an airstrip, located 300 m east of the town on the York to Merredin Road.
 The town has a library, located at Quairading Bookpost, a very popular Community Resource Centre and a number of small parks, including a memorial rose garden, and a public swimming pool.
 The Greater Sports Ground is home to football, hockey, cricket and netball.

+Badjaling Community

+The Badjaling Mission reserve, located 10 km east of Quairding, established in 1933 for the United Aborigines Mission, encompassed the area initially comprising all the land within Department of Environment and Conservation Reserve 23758.
+Serving as the camping ground and residence for approximately 30 Nyungar families from 1887 until 1954, the reserve held significant cultural importance, having been utilized by local Nyungar communities for traditional hunting, food gathering, and camping prior to colonization, owing to its abundant freshwater sources.
+Despite the official relocation of residents to Quairading Reserve in 1954 following the mission's closure, Nyungar people intermittently continued to camp in the area.
+In 1980, there was a formal return of Nyungar people to the Reserve, with current housing infrastructure established in 1998.